VirtualFlyBrain/VFB2/content/en/about/accessibility.md

 [AbilityNet — My Computer My Way](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.

-University of Edinburgh staff and students can use the free [SensusAccess document conversion service](https://www.ed.ac.uk/information-services/computing/computing-infrastructure/disability-information/sensusaccess) for converting accessible PDFs, captions and large print.

 ### How accessible this website is

 We know parts of the website are not fully accessible: